risingwavelabs/risingwave-docs-legacy/docs/dev/python-client-libraries.md

 # rw.insert(table_name="test", data=df)
 ```

-You can refer to the `risingwave-py` [GitHub repo](https://github.com/risingwavelabs/risingwave-py) for more details.
+For more details, please refer to the `risingwave-py` [GitHub repo](https://github.com/risingwavelabs/risingwave-py).

 ## Use `psycopg2` to connect to RisingWave